Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 👉 Jump to: Best Things | Attractions & Sites | Museums & Culture | Food & Drink | Nightlife | Free Things | With Kids

 Blackout Dining in the Dark is an extremely unique restaurant where you eat your meal in the dark.
-It is a great opportunity to go off the grid for a short period of time because they require electronics to be in secure lockers during the meal.
+It is a great opportunity to go off the grid for a short period of time because it requires electronics to be in secure lockers during the meal.

-The price may seem high, but it includes a delicious 7-course meal that is already set for you.
-The experience lasts for around an hour and a half, and once it is over your server will reveal the meals that you ate.
+The price may seem high, but it includes a delicious 7-course meal.
+The experience lasts for around an hour and a half, and once it is over, your server will reveal the meals that you ate.
 The goal of this restaurant is to allow you to heighten your sense of taste and smell, changing the way you experience food.

 Bazaar Meat

-Las Vegas has a variety of celebrity chef restaurants, with Bazaar Meat said to be one of the best restaurants in Nevada.
-You will find Bazaar Meat inside the Sahara hotel.
-This restaurant has won several awards and praises, and celebrity chef José Andrés owns it.
+Las Vegas has a variety of celebrity chef restaurants, including Bazaar Meat inside the Sahara hotel.
+Owned by chef José Andrés, this restaurant has won several awards and praises.

 As you can tell by the name, the main items featured on this menu are meat-based.
 This restaurant is on the more expensive side so prepare to spend a good chunk of money.